Weights & Strength

 Your body’s main goal in life is to survive.
 This is the sole purpose.
 To optimize its chances, it communicates via adaptation.
 The external environment, which is the stresses it faces, will cause it to respond in different ways to adapt.

-You are essentially telling it that if it doesn’t adapt to allow you to lift a certain weight, it will fail to survive.
+You are essentially telling it that it will fail to survive if it doesn’t adapt to allow you to lift a certain weight.
 This isn’t true, obviously, but this is the power of training.

 Let’s begin by explaining the difference in training styles between strength and size.
-Essentially the simplest way they differ is by volume and weight.
-Hypertrophy, which is the way that you are going to build size, requires more volume than strength training.
+Essentially, the simplest way they differ is by volume and weight.
+Hypertrophy, which is how you will build size, requires more volume than strength training.

 Volume is the number of sets and reps you do in any particular exercise.
 The more you do, the higher the volume.

-There are other differences and variables that change your bodies adaption, here they are:
+Some other differences and variables change your body's adaption.

 To make your muscles bigger, you need to stress them.
 To do this, we use hypertrophy.

-As you are going to need to perform more reps, your weight will obviously be slightly lower, finding the right balance is the key to building impressive size.
+As you need to perform more reps, your weight will be slightly lower.
+Finding the right balance is the key to building an impressive size.
 Most people settle on the 15-20 rep range to achieve the best results.

 When performing your main exercises, like bench presses and squats, you will focus on 70% of your one-rep max.
 The way hypertrophy works is through the accumulation of stress.

-When working for size, your rest time between sets is going to need to be much smaller than when you are strength training.
-The sweet spot is around 1-2 minutes for your compound lifts, but not longer than that.
+When working for size, your rest time between sets will need to be much smaller than when you are strength training.
+The sweet spot is around 1-2 minutes for your compound lifts, but not longer.

-When you are doing assistance exercises to support these lifts, you want to go for even more volume and even lower rest times.
+When doing assistance exercises to support these lifts, you want to go for even more volume and lower rest times.
 Reps should be in the 20-30 range with a rest time from 0-90 seconds.

 Assisted exercises should be tailored to work on your weak spots, either strength-wise or aesthetic-wise.
-If your main lift is a deadlift, for example, a great choice for supporting exercises is the Romanian deadlift.
+For example, if your main lift is a deadlift, a great choice for supporting exercises is the Romanian deadlift.

 Building Strength

-To build as much strength as possible, you need to change the way you are communicating with your body.
+To build as much strength as possible, you must change how you communicate with your body.
 You are going to put less focus on volume and more on heavier weights with fewer reps and a longer rest period.

-The overall layout of your workout is going to be nearly identical to if you were building size.
+The overall layout of your workout will be nearly identical to if you were building size.
 You will start with your compound lifts before progressing through your supporting exercises.
 The main difference is you will be dropping to a much lower rep range.

 Strength training exercises will use around 80-90% of your one-rep max.
-In total, your reps should be around 10-15 per compound lift.
-Often strength programs will have you lifting more than 90% of your one-rep max when this is the case, and your totals reps should be under 10.
+Your reps should be around 10-15 per compound lift.
+Often, strength programs will have you lifting more than 90% of your one-rep max when this is the case, and your total reps should be under 10.

 To do this, you will be doing 2-4 reps in the 80-90% range or 1-2 at over 90%.

-Another crucial difference is the rest period between sets; with strength training, you should be resting for around 3-5 minutes between sets.
-The strain that strength training puts on your central nervous system will require a lot more rest.
+Another crucial difference is the rest period between sets; with strength training, you should rest for around 3-5 minutes between sets.
+The strain that strength training puts on your central nervous system will require much more rest.

 Assisted training during strength periods is also incredibly important.
-Often, new lifters overload their nervous system, and they treat strength training as if it was hypertrophy training, this is a way to destroy your gains.
+Often, new lifters overload their nervous system, and they treat strength training as if it were hypertrophy training -- this is a way to destroy your gains.

-Strength assistance training should see you hitting 15-25 reps total per exercise at around 80% of your one-rep max.
+Strength assistance training should see you hitting 15-25 reps per exercise at around 80% of your one-rep max.
 You will also only do 3-4 exercises.
 Choose exercises that are purely focused on the weak points of your compound lift.
-If you are struggling to beat your bench press targets because of weak triceps, focus on those.
+If you struggle to beat your bench press targets because of weak triceps, focus on those.

 What should I start with?

-If you are a beginner, any program that you follow is going to be a combination of strength and size.
-Thanks to the phenomenon known as “newbie gains,” you are going to build strength and size very quickly, no matter what way you prioritize.
+If you are a beginner, any program you follow will be a combination of strength and size.
+Thanks to the phenomenon known as "newbie gains," you will build strength and size very quickly, no matter what way you prioritize.

-Once those double gains begin to stall, your body is going to require you to focus on one pathway to see significant gains in either category.
+Once those double gains begin to stall, your body will require you to focus on one pathway to see significant gains in either category.
 If you are at this point and wondering which way to specialize, I would advise you to start with a strength program.

-If you begin with a good strength program, you are going to increase the overall weight that you can lift much more effectively than if you focused on size.
+If you begin with a good strength program, you will increase the weight you can lift much more effectively than if you focus on size.
 Set yourself up with good goals to aim for strength-wise; when you achieve them, you can alternate between training methods.

-You can set new goals and continue on your strength journey, or you can swap to a hypertrophy-orientated plan.
+You can set new goals, continue your strength journey, or swap to a hypertrophy-orientated plan.
 The benefits of doing a strength plan, to begin with, will then become apparent.
-Through a strength program, if you have managed to increase your one-rep maxes across the board, you will be able to lift heavier during your size phase, allowing for much higher gains of size.
+Through a strength program, if you have increased your one-rep maxes across the board, you can lift heavier during your size phase, allowing for much higher gains.

 A good home gym is always a great place to start your journey.